 Economic Development Administration. $293 million annual savings.

-Programs under the National and Community Services Act. $1.15 billion
+Programs under the National and Community Services Act. $1.15 billion annual savings.

 Applied Research at Department of Energy. $1.27 billion annual savings.